-At sites where exposure to such sensitive areas is prevalent, complete the installation of any sediment control device prior to the commencement of any earthwork.
+Complete the installation of sediment control devices prior to the commencement of any earthwork.

 After installation of sediment control devices, repair portions of any devices damaged at no expense to the Department.
 The Engineer may authorize temporary erosion and sediment control features when finished soil layer is specified in the Contract and the limited availability of that material from the grading operations will prevent scheduled progress of the work or damage the permanent erosion control features.